Adam Hattersley: U.S. House of Representatives campaign

 In July 2019, Hattersley announced that he would not seek reelection in the Florida State Legislature, and would instead challenge Congressman Ross Spano in Florida's 15th congressional district.
 Earning 33 percent of the vote, Hattersley placed second in the primary election out of three total candidates, with Alan Cohn advancing to the general election.

-Chief Financial Officer of Florida Campaign
+Chief Financial Officer of Florida campaign

-Adam Hattersley is currently running for Chief Financial Officer of Florida and focusing on addressing the property insurance crisis, holding elected officials accountable, and taking politics out of the role of the CFO.
-Hattersley lost the election to incumbent Jimmy Patronis.
+Hattersley ran for Chief Financial Officer of Florida in 2022.
+He campaigned on addressing the property insurance crisis, holding elected officials accountable, and making the CFO's role less political.
+Hattersley lost the election to incumbent Republican Jimmy Patronis.

 Political positions

 Hattersley supports a public health insurance option to lower health insurance costs.
 He calls for action to address global warming.
 He has proposals for improving educational opportunities for veterans.
-He is actively campaigning on proposing solutions to address the property insurance crisis in Florida.